12 Noon-1:00 PM PT

-Re-Imagined Radio explored how sounds, like the storyteller's voice and sound effects, have contributed to storytelling throughout human history and provides some interesting listening examples.
+Re-Imagined Radio explores how sounds, like the storyteller's voice and sound effects, contributed to storytelling throughout human history and provides some interesting listening examples.

 This episode was recorded for broadcast and streaming.

 Social Media = Regina Carol Social Media and Photography